Join thousands of teachers getting the most from Teachit. Upgrade to Premium today!

 Chat through your expectations or hopes for the day with your mentor or colleagues.
 You might discover that there are additional aspects to the training you hadn't previously considered.

-Read around the topic and come prepared with a few ideas or concepts you can discuss or suggest if asked to contribute.
+Research the topic beforehand and come prepared with a few ideas or concepts you can discuss or suggest if asked to contribute.
 Being engaged and enthusiastic from the beginning will enable you to learn more throughout the day.
+Talk to your colleagues about what to expect and who will be delivering the training.

 2. Get involved